The best turtle food brand needs to; have the right nutrients, not get soggy quickly, be enjoyable to eat and come in various sizes.

 If I had to pick just two staple turtle foods (pellets), it would be these 2:

-- Tetra ReptoMin Floating Food Sticks for Aquatic Turtles (click here for the current price on Amazon) – ReptoMin’s food sticks are quite popular in the pet turtle community and are a really good brand for overall use.
+- Tetra ReptoMin Floating Food Sticks for Aquatic Turtles (click to learn more on Amazon) – ReptoMin’s food sticks are quite popular in the pet turtle community and are a really good brand for overall use.

-- Zoo Med Natural Aquatic Turtle Food (click here for the current price on Amazon) – This is my current favorite turtle food.
+- Zoo Med Natural Aquatic Turtle Food (click to learn more on Amazon) – This is my current favorite turtle food.
 What’s awesome about the Zoo Med pellets is that they come in A TON of different varieties.
-They have formulas for hatchlings, formulas for juveniles and formulas for adults (less protein).
+They have formulas for hatchlings, formulas for juveniles, and formulas for adults (less protein).
 They also come in tons of different sizes and are very affordable.